Determinant morphism for singular varieties: Introduction

-\emph{Acknowledgements} The authors thank Carlos Simpson for a helpful conversation.
-This work was done when the first author was a post-doctoral fellow and the second author was a visiting researcher at the Tata Institute of Fundamental Research, Mumbai.
-The second author thanks TIFR for their hospitality.
-The first author is currently supported by ERCEA Consolidator Grant $615655$-NMST and also by the Basque Government through the BERC $2014-2017$ program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-$2013-0323$
+\emph{Acknowledgements}: We thank Prof. A. Langer for his feedback and Prof. C. Simpson and Prof. D. S. Nagaraj for helpful discussions.
+The first author is funded by EPSRC grant number EP/T019379/1 and the second author by the DFG, TRR $326$ Geometry and Arithmetic of Uniformized Structures, project number $444845124$.
+A part of the work was done when the first author was supported by ERCEA Consolidator Grant $615655$-NMST and also by the Basque Government through the BERC $2014-2017$ program and by Spanish Ministry of Economy and Competitiveness MINECO: BCAM Severo Ochoa excellence accreditation SEV-$2013-0323$ and the second author by a PNPD fellowship from CAPES, Brazil.